YulongWang2020/SmartDressing/README.md

 # SmartDressing

-An dress style recommendation app built for a competition held by TIANCHI(https://tianchi.aliyun.com/).
+A dress style recommendation app built for a competition held by TIANCHI(https://tianchi.aliyun.com/).

 #### What I learned:
   Version control in teamworks. <br>